-Spirit Day is celebrated annually on the third Thursday of October.
-This year, the holiday falls on October 20th.
-This day draws attention to the bullying and harassment faced by the LGBT community.
-Millions of people confess their orientation, but most of them have yet to declare their status publicly.
-Millions of people should not be allowed to be alienated because of their sexual orientation.
-But, unfortunately, we live in a world where people from the LGBT community are often threatened because of their status.
+Spirit Day is celebrated annually on the third Thursday of October, this year on October 20th.
+It draws attention to the bullying and harassment faced by the LGBT community.
+Millions of people confess their orientation, but many are still reluctant to declare their status publicly due to the fear of discrimination.

-- 35% of LGBTQ people hide their status and orientation at work due to abuse;
+- 35% of LGBTQ people hide their status and orientation at work due to abus.

 Attend the Spirit Day Parade to show your support.
 If nothing is happening nearby, then take the initiative and organize the event yourself and advertise on social networks.
-You can also listen to people and provide them with emotional support.
-Stand up for the LGBTQ community.
-Show people why abuse is wrong.
+You can also listen to people and provide them with emotional support, standing up for the LGBTQ community and showing people why abuse is wrong.

 Spirit Day is observed on the third Thursday of October each year.